kangst3r/Wazuh-SIEM-Lab/README.md

 and the following log entry filled the terminal

 <img src="screenshots/incompatible version.png" width = "800" >
 After realising this, I could either downgrade my Agent or upgrade my Manager, I decided to downgrade my Agent as it was the most straightforward option for this case.
-Of course in reality in a professional setting i would upgrade so as to ensure the latest patches are installed for everything.
+Of course in reality in a professional setting I would upgrade to the latest supported version, so as to ensure the latest patches are installed.

 ---